linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="PasswordTextBox.PasswordVisible" .boolean .bo} *PasswordVisible* : Specifies whether the password is hidden (default) or shown.

+{:id="PasswordTextBox.RotationAngle" .number} *RotationAngle*
+: Sets the degrees that the view is rotated around the pivot point.
+Increasing values result in clockwise rotation.

 {:id="PasswordTextBox.SelectAllOnFocus" .boolean} *SelectAllOnFocus*
 : Set the PasswordTextBox so that when it takes focus, all the text is selected.